EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    Fitting results table to report the details about a specific category statistics

+..  csv-table:: Fit Results
+   :widths: 15, 200

+   **File Name**,   "The data file name given by the user"

+.. list-table:: Fit Results
+   :widths: 35 250
+   :header-rows: 1

+   * - *Fit Result*
+     - Definition
+   * - :math:`\N_{files}`
+     - The number of data files saved in the measurement folder

 Then you can move on to the **FRET** tab, and again choose the desired category by clicking on the plus sign beside the list.